 Not surprisingly we find this event described in line ‘IX’ of sonnet 20.
-Our great author deliberately placing it there, because ‘IX’ is an allusion to ‘Christ’ ‘Iesus Christus’ (in Latin) as he wished to convey to humanity the Godliness of this most Royal of princes, while ‘IX’ also just happen to be Christ’s initials in Greek Ιησούς Χριστός, while perhaps I should also add, if VVriothesley had succeeded Elizabeth on the throne of England he would have become King Henry ‘IX’.
+Our great author deliberately placing it there, because ‘IX’ is an allusion to Christ ‘Iesus Christus’ (in Latin) as he wished to convey to humanity the Godliness of this most Royal of princes, while ‘IX’ also just happen to be Christ’s initials in Greek Ιησούς Χριστός, while I should also add, if VVriothesley had succeeded Elizabeth on the throne of England he would have become King Henry ‘IX’.

-‘Q’ of (S.20) above – speaks VVriothesley’s name, because slap-bang in the middle of it, we find one word conspicuous above all others – being both capitalized and italicised, “Hews” is a marsupial of the name ‘Henry VVriothesley’.
-While many of you will not be aware of the fact that “Love’s Martyr” (where “The Phoenix and the Turtle” first soar into our psyche) was actually written by our great author using the pseudonym ‘Ro.Chester’ for ROCHESTER a town in Kent he was notoriously associated with, following the ‘Gads Hill’ incident, in which the Earl of Oxford’s men robbed William Cecil the Lord Treasurer’s men – a story retold in scene II of William Shakespeare’s play King Henry IV Part 1.
+‘Q’ (quarto) of (S.20) above – speaks VVriothesley’s name, because slap-bang in the middle of it, we find one word more conspicuous than all others – being both capitalized and italicised, “Hews” is a marsupial of the name ‘Henry VVriothesley’.
+While many of you will not be aware of the fact that “Love’s Martyr” (where “The Phoenix and the Turtle” first soar into our psyche) was actually written by our great author using the pseudonym ‘Ro.Chester’ for ROCHESTER a town in Kent he was notoriously associated with – following the ‘Gads Hill’ incident, in which the Earl of Oxford’s men robbed William Cecil the Lord Treasurer’s men – a story retold in scene II of William Shakespeare’s play King Henry IV Part 1.
 Beginning in line 120 the following is ‘Poins’ dialogue:

 But my lads, my lads, tomorrow morning, by four o’clock early at Gad’s Hill, there are pilgrims going to Canterbury with rich offerings, and traders riding to London with fat purses.
 I have vizards for you all; you have horses for yourselves, Gads Hill lies tonight in Rochester.